radareorg/radare2-book/first_steps/overview.md

 ### rabin2

-A program to extract information from executable binaries, such as ELF, PE, Java CLASS, Mach-O, etc. rabin2 is used by the core to get exported symbols, imports, file information, cross references (xrefs), library dependencies, sections, etc.
+A program to extract information from executable binaries, such as ELF, PE, Java CLASS, Mach-O, plus any format supported by r2 plugins. rabin2 is used by the core to get data like exported symbols, imports, file information, cross references (xrefs), library dependencies, sections.

 ### rasm2